lelinhtinh/virtualhost/README.md

 Bash Script to easy create or delete apache virtual hosts on Debian.

-By default, this script will use `$HOME/www/` as default starting point, instead of `/var/www/` as [the original script](https://github.com/RoverWire/virtualhost).
+By default, this script will use `$HOME/www/` as default starting point, instead of `/var/www/` in [the original script](https://github.com/RoverWire/virtualhost).

 ## Installation